cicero78M/pegiat_medsos_apps/README.md

 The server listens on port `3000` by default, so you can access the page at `http://localhost:3000/autopost` once it is running.

+### AutoPost Accessibility Service

+The Android app ships with an accessibility service that can automatically press the **Posting** button on the Twitter share screen.
+The behaviour is configured through `AutoPostRule` objects which are loaded from shared preferences.
+A default rule for Twitter is bundled with the app.
+To enable the service open **Settings → Accessibility → Cicero Reposter – AutoPost**.